-Visitor restrictions put in place at HSHS St. Elizabeth’s Hospital have been updated due to a decline in COVID-19 numbers in our region and a transition to Phase 5 in the state of Illinois.
+Visitor restrictions put in place at HSHS St. Elizabeth’s Hospital have been updated due to a decline in COVID-19 numbers in our region.

-MASKS ARE STILL MANDATORY.
-The CDC still requires that masks be worn in all health care settings at all times and visitors should also expect to be screened upon entry.
+Paper, medical-grade masks (non-cloth) are still mandatory in all health care facilities, per CDC guidelines.
+Visitors should also expect to be screened upon entry.
 All visitors (except for those with ER patients) MUST enter the building at the blue “Outpatient” sign/entrance between the hours of 8 a.m. and 8 p.m. to have temperature checked and get screened.

-- Adult patient: Two visitors who must stay in the patient’s room for duration of visit.
+- Adult patient: One visitor who must stay in the patient’s room for duration of visit.

 - Pediatric patient: Two parents and/or guardians who must stay in the patient’s room for duration of visit.

-- Adult inpatients: Two visitors during the hours of 8 a.m. – 8 p.m.
+- Adult inpatients: Two visitors per patient per day during the hours of 8 a.m. – 8 p.m.

 - Pediatrics inpatients: Two parents or guardians allowed.

-- Women and infants center: Up to two support persons who must stay the same for the duration of the hospital stay.
+- Women and infants center: One main support person who must remain the same for the hospital stay and a second visitor allowed each day.

-- End-of-life patients: Two visitors at a time.
+- End-of-life patients: Two visitors per patient per day.